bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Introduction.md

 In this 5 part tutorial series, we will attempt to create a coin called MyCoin.
 We will be using Javascript and focus on the concepts rather than the syntax.

-**Disclaimer: DO NOT copy the code in this tutorial wholesale without know what it does.**
+**Disclaimer: DO NOT copy the code in this course wholesale without know what it does.**